UCSB-CS-Student-Research-Colloquium/UCSB-CS-Student-Colloquium.github.io/calls/index.md

 Slides
 -------

-Each speaker is allowed to use a maximum of 3 slides during their presentation.
 Slides MUST be sent to mvigil@cs.ucsb.edu by February 25, 2015, 11:59pm PST.
 All slides MUST be in Adobe PDF format.
 We will be presenting slides off of a single machine during the event to maximize the number of speakers that can participate and we appreciate your cooperation towards that effort!